Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/2DRendererData_overview.md

 ## Renderer Features

-The 2D Renderer supports Renderer Features.
+The 2D Renderer supports [URP Renderer Features](urp-renderer-features).
 The setup for the features are called before any of the 2D built-in passes are queued.

-Please refer to the [Renderer Features](urp-renderer-feature) for more information.
+Refer to the [URP Renderer Features](urp-renderer-features) documentation for more information.